kyma-project/kyma/docs/getting-started/08-connect-external-application.md

    > **NOTE:** The `index.yaml` file is a manifest for APIs of SAP Marketing Cloud, SAP Cloud for Customer, and SAP Commerce Cloud applications.

 2. Check that the AddonsConfiguration CR was created.
-This is indicated by the `Ready` phase:
+This is indicated by the phase `Ready`:

   ```bash
   kubectl get addonsconfigurations xf-mocks -n orders-service -o=jsonpath="{.status.phase}"